 - Selling and Pricing Strategy - Subjects covered include personal selling, profit-oriented and competitor pricing strategies, price elasticity and pricing cost.

-Free Online Non-Credited Sales and Marketing Management Courses
+Sales and Marketing Management Courses Online: Schools

 These free online courses don't require students to enroll or register, but they also don't typically award any college credit.
 Students may need to obtain special software, such as document readers or media players, in order to access course materials.

-Massachusetts Institute of Technology
+Massachusetts Institute of Technology (MIT)

-Marketing Management is an introduction to the four P's of marketing: product, price, promotion and place.
-Case studies are mixed with discussions of branding, pricing, targeting, advertising and competition.
-Students have access to lecture notes and case studies of marketing strategies at various companies.
-A textbook must be purchased in order to gain full advantage of this course.
+- Marketing Management: Students taking this graduate-level course can enjoy an introduction to the four P's of marketing: product, price, promotion and place.
+Case studies are mixed with discussion questions on branding, pricing, targeting, advertising and competition.
+Students have access to lecture notes as well as a final project focused on the creation of a strategic marketing plan.
+The textbooks Marketing Management and Market-Based Management - Strategies for Growing Customer Value and Profitability must be acquired in order to fully benefit from this course.